exakat/exakat/docs/Reports.rst

 For example, `A` depends on `B`, because `A` extends `B`.

-The resulting diagramm is in HTML file, which is readable with most browsers, from a web server.
+The resulting diagram is in HTML file, which is readable with most browsers, from a web server.

 Warning : for browser security reasons, the report will NOT load as a local file.
 It needs to be served by an HTTP server, so all resources are correctly located.

-Warning : large applicatoins (> 1000 classes) will require a lot of resources to open.
+Warning : large applications (> 1000 classes) will require a lot of resources to open.

 .. image:: images/report.classdependencieshtml.png
     :alt: Example of a Classes dependendies HTML report (0)